If it fascinates you by all things like tattoo, piercing, and body-mod related, there’s a good chance you’re ITCHING to get your first tattoo.

 This may be a horrifying thought to many people.
 However, the short answer is yes.

 However, babies often only receive tattoos for medical reasons.
 For example, if a parent has twins and one requires regular medical treatments, they may decide to tattoo one so that they can tell their twins apart.

-If this procedure does need to be done, the tattoo will only be performed by a licensed osteopath or physician.
+If this procedure does need to be done, the tattoo will only be perform by a osteopath or physician.

-There is never an instance where a baby should be tattooed for aesthetic purposes.
+There is never an instance where a baby should be tattoo for aesthetic purposes.

-If a baby does need a tattoo for medical reasons, it will be a small tattoo performed solely for identification reasons.
+If a baby does need a tattoo for medical reasons, it will be a small tattoo perform solely for identification reasons.
 In other words, this will not be an elaborate or decorative design.

 The rules around piercings are a bit different.
 It’s pretty common and socially acceptable for a baby to have their ears pierced.